 On March 28, 2018 the shareholders of the Company approved a resolution to amend the Company's stock option plan.
 This amendment changed the total number of common shares available to be issued under the plan from a maximum of 12,000,000 common shares to a rolling maximum of 10% of issued and outstanding common shares.
-Under the plan as at December 31, 2018, the Company has a total of 5,590,000 options (2017 - 5,820,000) issued and pending and is eligible to issue up to a total of 9,697,270 options.
+Under the plan as at June 30, 2019, the Company has a total of 7,738,000 options (2018 - 5,590,000) issued and pending and is eligible to issue up to a total of 9,697,270 options.

 The exercise price of each option equals no less than the market price at the date immediately preceding the date of the grant.
-In general, options issued under the plan vest and are exercisable in equal amounts in three steps, at the issue date and at the anniversary date in the subsequent two years.
+In general, the Company's stock option plan vests options in equal amounts across a period following their issue date.
+The options granted during this quarter and future options grants will generally be vested in a single step on the third anniversary date following their issue.
 Management does not expect any remaining unvested stock options at the year-end to be forfeited before they vest.

-The activity under the Company's stock option plan for the year ended December 31, 2018 is as follows:
+The activity under the Company's stock option plan for the year ended June 30, 2019 is as follows: